talorlik/ldap-2fa-on-k8s/WARP.md

 1. Update `variables.tfvars` with desired changes
 2. For application layer, ensure passwords are set via environment variables (see Configuration section)
-3. Run `terraform plan` to review changes
+3. For backend_infra, run `./setup-backend.sh` to automatically configure and deploy (includes Terraform init, workspace, validate, plan, apply)
-4. Apply changes with `terraform apply`
+4. For application layer, run `./setup-backend.sh` to configure backend, then manually run Terraform commands
-5. For multi-region deployments, switch workspaces and repeat
+5. For multi-region or multi-environment deployments, run setup scripts again with different selections
-6. Review `application/CHANGELOG.md` for recent changes and verification steps
+6. Review `CHANGELOG.md` and `application/CHANGELOG.md` for recent changes and verification steps

 ### Adding New Kubernetes Resources